kar69-96/treasury-analytics-pipeline/README.md

 ## Objective

 Refresh workflows by automating the ingestion of:
-- **Interest Rates**: Treasury rates (2Y, 5Y, 10Y, 30Y) and Federal Reserve rates from FRED API
+- **Interest Rates**: Treasury rates (2Y, 5Y, 10Y, 30Y) and Federal Reserve rates from **FRED API** (Federal Reserve Economic Data)
-- **Foreign Exchange Rates**: Major currency pairs (EUR, GBP, JPY, CAD, AUD, CHF, CNY, INR) from FRED API
+- **Foreign Exchange Rates**: Major currency pairs (EUR, GBP, JPY, CAD, AUD, CHF, CNY, INR) from **FRED API**

 The pipeline runs 24/7 in the cloud via GitHub Actions, ensuring Excel and other clients always have access to the latest data without any local machine dependencies or manual intervention.

+### Data Source & Update Schedule

+**Data Source**: All data is pulled from the [FRED API](https://fred.stlouisfed.org/) (Federal Reserve Economic Data), a public database maintained by the Federal Reserve Bank of St. Louis.

+**Update Frequency**:
+- The ingestion workflow runs **daily at 2 AM UTC** to fetch the latest available data from FRED
+- Data can also be manually triggered via GitHub Actions

+**Important Note on Data Delay**:
+- FRED typically publishes data with a **1-2 day delay** from the actual observation date
+- For example, data for a Monday may not be available in FRED until Tuesday or Wednesday
+- The pipeline fetches the most recent data available from FRED at the time of ingestion
+- If you see data only up to a specific date (e.g., December 5th), this reflects the latest data point published by FRED, not a pipeline issue

 - **Ingestion Script** (`ingestion/ingest.py`): Python script that fetches from FRED API and writes to Postgres
 - **GitHub Actions Workflow**: Runs daily via cron, can be triggered manually